 As the animal collection grew, so did the program.
 New courses were developed and enrollment increased.
 The present animal collection, is maintained on a five-acre facility on the Moorpark College campus called "America's Teaching Zoo".

 Students in the Exotic Animal Training and Management program are required to be at America's Teaching Zoo most days, including weekends when we are open to the public.
 This requirement is in addition to the long hours and days spent working with and caring for the animals, and attending classes.
-Our Zoo has almost 200 different animals, and the students are responsible for most of the care, feeding and well-being of the animals, under close faculty and staff supervision.
+Our Zoo has about 130 different animals at any time, and the students are responsible for most of the care, feeding and well-being of the animals, under close faculty and staff supervision.
 Responsibility is a key commitment to this program.
 Graduates of the EATM program are working all over the world, in many different situations involving animals.
 They are training dolphins and other marine mammals, doing conservation work, training animals for television and films, working at zoos and theme parks, and many other animal jobs.

 Explore the links to the left.
 They should answer many of the questions you have about the Exotic Animal Training and Management Program here at Moorpark College.
 Information about how to apply, frequently asked questions, and an application are available online.
 Feel free to send us an e-mail if you have specific questions.